MR-Geri/vkpaper/README.md

 ## Similar tools

-- [swww](https://github.com/LGFae/swww) (this gave me the idea to use socket-based communication for `vkpapertctl`)
+- [swww](https://github.com/LGFae/swww) - this gave me the idea to use socket-based communication for `vkpaperctl`, they also have amazing performance for animated backgrounds using gifs, check it out!
-- [hyprpaper](https://github.com/hyprwm/hyprpaper) (a simpler alternative if all you want are images)
+- [hyprpaper](https://github.com/hyprwm/hyprpaper) - a simpler alternative if all you want are static images

 ## Shoutout to

-- https://github.com/Taywee/args for providing an awesome header-only option parsing library
+- [args](https://github.com/Taywee/args) for providing an awesome header-only option parsing library
-- https://github.com/Overv/VulkanTutorial for providing a starting point for the vulkan implementation
+- [VulkanTutorial](https://github.com/Overv/VulkanTutorial) for providing a starting point for the vulkan implementation
-- https://github.com/hyprwm/hyprpaper for showing how to integrate `wlr_layer_shell`
+- [hyprpaper](https://github.com/hyprwm/hyprpaper) for showing how to integrate `wlr_layer_shell`

 ## TODO